As a result of its international operations, Swedish Match is exposed to financial risks.

-The consolidated income statement includes exchange rate loss of –3 MSEK (8) in operating profit, and loss of –2 MSEK (3) in net finance cost.
+The consolidated income statement includes exchange rate loss of 3 MSEK (–3) in operating profit and loss of 3 MSEK (–2) in net finance cost.

-For the Group as a whole, there is a balance between inflow and outflow, which effectively limits the Group’s transaction exposure.
-Limited transaction exposure arises when certain of the Group’s production units in Europe make purchases of raw tobacco in USD, and through the European operations’ exports of lighters and matches in USD.
+A large part of the Group’s inflow and outflow in foreign currencies are matched, which effectively limits the Group’s transaction exposure.
+Transaction exposure arises when certain of the Group’s production units in Europe make purchases of raw tobacco in USD, and through the European operations’ exports of lighters and matches in USD.
 The largest exposure is in NOK due to the sales of snus in Norway which is produced in Sweden.

-The anticipated commercial currency flow net of the reverse flows in the same currencies (transaction exposure) amounts to approximately 722 MSEK on an annual basis.
-It is divided as following; 436 MSEK in NOK (60 percent), 185 MSEK in USD (26 percent), 36 MSEK in GBP (5 percent), 18 MSEK in EUR (3 percent), and in other currencies 47 MSEK (6 percent).
+The anticipated commercial net currency flow in the same currencies (transaction exposure) amounts to 1,227 MSEK on an annual basis.
+It is divided as following; 680 MSEK in NOK (55 percent), 191 MSEK in USD (16 percent), 177 MSEK in EUR (14 percent), 63 MSEK in DKK (5 percent), 49 MSEK in PHP (4 percent) and in other currencies 67 MSEK (5 percent).
 As Swedish Match’s transaction exposures are limited, few hedging transactions are executed.
 The hedging transactions are, if any, based on risk exposures, current market conditions and other strategic considerations.
-At December 31, 2016, no transaction exposure for 2017 has been hedged.
-A general rise of 10 percent in the value of the SEK against all of the Group’s transaction currencies is estimated to reduce consolidated earnings before tax by 70 MSEK (57), of which 44 in NOK, 19 in USD, 4 in GBP, and 3 in other currencies for the year ending December 31, 2016.
+At December 31, 2017, no transaction exposure for 2018 has been hedged.
+A general rise of 10 percent in the value of the SEK against all of the Group’s transaction currencies is estimated to reduce consolidated earnings before tax by 99 MSEK (70), of which 68 MSEK in NOK, 19 MSEK in USD, 18 MSEK in EUR and other currencies will net increase earnings by 6 MSEK.

 The most significant effect of currency movements on consolidated earnings arises from the translation of subsidiaries’ earnings.
 Earnings in Group companies are translated at average exchange rates.
 Effects mainly pertain to USD, EUR and BRL.
 The single most important currency is the USD.

 When the net assets of foreign subsidiaries are translated to SEK, translation differences arise that are recognized directly in equity.
-The exposures of net investment are 5,172 MSEK in USD (87 percent), 337 MSEK in EUR (6 percent), 266 MSEK in BRL (4 percent) and in other currencies 159 MSEK (3 percent).
+The exposures of net investment are 6,307 MSEK in USD (90 percent), 277 MSEK in EUR (4 percent), 240 MSEK in BRL (3 percent) and in other currencies 205 MSEK (3 percent).
 The Group does not, as a general rule, hedge the net investments in foreign subsidiaries.
-If the SEK weakened by 10 percent against all the currencies in which Swedish Match has foreign net assets, the effect on shareholders' equity would be negative in an amount of approximately 519 MSEK, of which 517 in USD and 2 in other currencies based on the exposure at December 31, 2016.
+If the SEK weakened by 10 percent against all the currencies in which Swedish Match has foreign net assets, the effect on shareholders’ equity would be negative in an amount of approximately 621 MSEK, mainly in USD, based on the exposure at December 31, 2017.

 The Swedish Match Group’s sources of financing mainly comprise shareholders’ equity, cash-flow from current operations, and borrowing.
 Interest-bearing loans and pension liabilities expose the Group to interest-rate risk.
 Changes in interest rates have a direct impact on Swedish Match’s net interest expense.
 Swedish Match policy is that the average interest maturity should be less than 5 years.
 The speed with which a permanent change of interest rate impacts net interest expense depends on the interest maturity periods of the loans.
-The Group´s objective for interest rate fixing is to achieve an even and low cost of interest.
-Interest rate swaps and currency swaps are used mainly to convert our borrowing into SEK and fixed interest rates.
-At December 31, 2016, the average interest maturity period for Group loans was 4.2 years (3.2 years), taking into account interest rate swaps.
+The Group’s objective for interest rate fixing is to achieve an even and low cost of interest.
+Cross currency interest rate swaps are used mainly to convert our borrowing in foreign currencies into SEK and fixed interest rates.
+At December 31, 2017, the average interest maturity period for Group loans was 4.7 years (4.2 years), taking into account cross currency interest rate swaps.

-At December 31, 2016, a general rise of 1 percent (100bp) in short term interest rates of debt with variable interest rates and cash surplus was estimated to increase consolidated earnings before tax by approximately 2 MSEK (12) on an annual basis.
-The net interest bearing debt (including net pension obligations) at the same date amounted to 7,941 MSEK (7,922).
+At December 31, 2017, a general rise of 1 percent (100bp) in short term interest rates of debt with variable interest rates and cash surplus was estimated to increase consolidated earnings before tax by approximately 4 MSEK (2) on an annual basis.
+The net interest- bearing debt (including net pension obligations) at the same date amounted to 8,183 MSEK (7,941).